The New Standard For Recovery

 - Cognitive behavioral therapy to pinpoint and address triggers to drug abuse

 - New-habit development to teach healthy ways of dealing with stress, anxiety, anger and other emotions

 - Nutrition and exercise classes to stabilize the body

 - Life coaching for assimilating into sober, productive society

 Neurocognitive therapy, combined with other proven scientific methods, greatly increases the likelihood of recovery.

-Call St. Gregory Retreat Centers today.
+Call St. Gregory Recovery Center today.
 God has an exciting purpose for your life, and not even drugs can thwart his plans.

 Our graduates tell their stories…